-Fragile X syndrome is caused by a change in a gene called FMR1.
+Fragile X syndrome is caused by a change in a gene called FMR1 .
 A small part of the gene code is repeated on a fragile area of the X chromosome.
-The more repeats, the more likely there is to be a problem
+The more repeats, the more likely the condition will occur.

-The FMR1 gene makes a protein needed for your brain to grow properly.
+The FMR1 gene makes a protein needed for your brain to function properly.
 A defect in the gene makes your body produce too little of the protein, or none at all.

 Boys and girls can both be affected, but because boys have only one X chromosome, a single fragile X is likely to affect them more severely.
 You can have fragile X syndrome even if your parents do not have it.

 A family history of fragile X syndrome, developmental problems, or intellectual disability may not be present.

 Behavior problems associated with fragile X syndrome include: